 Porphyry copper mineralization at Kliyul typically comprises both veined and disseminated chalcopyrite with lesser amounts of bornite.
 Vein-hosted mineralization is within chlorite-epidote±pyrite veins, quartz-sericite-anhydrite-calcite±pyrite veins and quartz-chlorite-magnetite±pyrite veins.
 Chlorite-epidote±pyrite veins are the most common vein type and have varied vein selvages including chlorite, albite or sericite.
 Mineralization is most commonly hosted by andesite and volcaniclastic andesite, although feldspar porphyry and equigranular diorite can also be hosts.
 Increased copper and gold grades occur within magnetite-cemented breccia and with increased vein density.
 The presence of bornite is associated with higher copper and gold grades.
 Bornite was noted both within magnetite breccia and replacing mafic sites within equigranular diorite in the 2015 drilling.

 Pacific Ridge has the right to earn a 51% interest in the Kliyul and Redton properties by making cash payments totaling $100,000, issuing 2.0 million shares and spending $3.5 million on exploration by December 31, 2023.
 The Company then has the right to increase its interest in the Properties to 75% by making additional payments totaling $60,000, issuing 1.5 million shares and completing an additional $3.5 million in exploration by December 31, 2025.
-The agreement is subject to regulatory approval.

 June 24, 2020NI 43-101 Technical Report